The scariest day of the season is here!

 - Avoid dressing your children in dark clothing that is difficult to see at night.

 - Steer clear of accidental injuries by opting for costume accessories – such as swords or knives – that are soft, flexible and short.

 - Always make sure masks fit properly and are easy to remove.
 Ensure the eyeholes are large enough and that the mask is breathable.

 - Plan your family’s route to avoid construction zones, neighborhoods near highways and other dangerous areas.

 - Follow suggested trick-or-treating hours or attend special events with designated activities in your community.
 Check with your city for more information.

 - Eat a healthy meal prior to your night out to prevent your children from snacking on unexamined candy before you get home.

 Trick-or-treating is a fun tradition that has been around in North America since the 1950s, and a stomach ache isn’t the only threat to participants.
 Unfortunately, Halloween is a time when pedestrian-car accidents are at their peak, so it’s important to use caution while out and about.
-Of course, you as pedestrians have the right of way but that doesn’t stop cars from drivers driving when they want to and causing an accident but it also doesn’t mean children get free rein and can run on the road.
+Of course, you as pedestrians have the right of way but that doesn’t stop drivers driving when they want to and causing an accident, but it also doesn’t mean children get free rein and can run on the road.
 Due to the heightened chance of an accident, it’s important that parents accompany their children during trick-or-treating to make sure they stay safe.
 In the unfortunate circumstance that an accident does happen, the pedestrian may want to get in contact with a personal injury attorney that can help them to get a settlement offer to make sure the appropriate compensation is achieved.
 However, to avoid any accidents, it’s important that parents stay alert to make sure the children remain safe.
 Here are some other tips.

 - Never allow young children to go trick-or-treating alone; they should be accompanied by an adult at all times.